Clave-EIDEAnalog/pgUI/Tutorial_Texts.md

 pgUI objects ("Chimp says: 'Please do not!'") appearing behind the chimp.

 #### 2.4.- Modifying a text to show user progress (score).
 Let's assume that you are a fonder of the chimp game.
 As it has been already stated, it works fine, but lacks of any systematic feedback so that you can measure your progress.
-Let's see how to add a score to the game; this score will show, by now, how many times you have succedded hitting the monkey.
+Let's see how to add a score to the game; this score will show, by now, how many times you have succedded hitting the monkey: as the original game hasn't it, we will need to add a variable counting mow many times the gamer has kicked the chimp that will be shown -this variable- inside the window game.
+First of all, we have to instance a text that we will modify later according to the score:

+    UIUser.addInfoText(position = (550, 35),
+                       text = "",
+                       colors = [(0,250,0), (255,255,255)])

+*position* being selected for the text appearing to the right of the window; we instance the text blank for the moment.

+Now, this has nothing to do specifically with the library, we have to find the place where the *chimp* code detects that the user has hitted the monkey.
+There are several places: we will use the 'if fist.punch(chimp):' statement -inside the main loop- to update a counter 'hits = hits + 1' (this *hits* counter has to be previously initializated somewhere to '0').

+Once we have a counter (*hits*) we need just to show it.
+For such purpose we will *set* the previously instated text by means of the *setInfoText* method.
+The line of code may be placed just next to the counter updating; the code looking like that:

+                if fist.punch(chimp):
+                    punch_sound.play()  # punch
+                    chimp.punched()
+                    *hits = hits + 1
+                    UIUser.setInfoText(1, "hits .." + str(hits))*